dmerejkowsky/kata-12-factors-configuration/README.md

 Then refactor the code, getting rid of the 'configuration.ts' module completly.

+Use a tool like `direnv` to store local configuration.

 Then, try and apply the changes listed in part 1.

-Finally, try and run the code using the 'local' database and the "pre-production" mailer API.
+Finally, try and run the code using the "local" database and the "pre-production" mailer API.